-"Not A Paramilitary."
+'Not A Paramilitary.'
 Inside A Washington Militia's Efforts To Go Mainstream

 "That pretty quickly burned the bridge," Marshall said.

 Marshall recently released bodycam footage that documents a key moment in that relationship.
-The footage shows a contingent of John Brown members – including Van Spronsen – crossing police lines to talk face-to-face with Marshall at a rally last year.
+The footage shows a contingent of John Brown members — including Van Spronsen — crossing police lines to talk face to face with Marshall at a rally last year.

 "It was a respectful debate, a conversation," Marshall said.
-He said he'd hoped that channel would grow, maybe help bridge the polarization that he sees as a threat to the country's stability.
+He said he had hoped that channel would grow, maybe help bridge the polarization that he sees as a threat to the country's stability.

 Now, however, all that has fizzled.
-Marshall said he'd invited leftists to join him again, at his latest rally in downtown Seattle.
+Marshall said he had invited leftists to join him again, at his latest rally in downtown Seattle.
 There were no takers.

 On the day of the event, the Puget Sound John Brown Gun Club showed up.
 Only this year, the members didn't cross the cordon in a goodwill gesture.